Hardness of Token Swapping on Trees: Introduction

 Parallel token swapping was also introduced in the context of network routing: in 1994, Alon, Chung, and Graham \cite{alon1994routing} called the problem ``routing permutations via matchings''.
-They focused on worst-case bounds for a given graph (the diameter of the Cayley graph); in particular, they proved that any $n$-vertex tree (and thus any $n$-vertex connected graph) admits a $< 3n$-round solution, a bound later improved to $\frac{3}{2} n + O(\log n)$ \cite{zhang1999optimal}.
-Like sequential token swapping, computing the exact diameter of the Cayley graph of a given tree remains open, but we show NP-hardness of the slightly more general problem of computing the shortest-path distance between two given nodes in such a Cayley graph (parallel token swapping on a tree).
+They focused on worst-case bounds for a given graph (the diameter of the Cayley graph); in particular, they proved that any $n$-vertex tree (and thus any $n$-vertex connected graph) admits a solution with less than $3n$ rounds, a bound later improved to $\frac{3}{2} n + O(\log n)$ \cite{zhang1999optimal}.
+Like sequential token swapping, computing the exact diameter of the Cayley graph of a given tree remains open.